Karel Zaalberg: Politics

-Meanwhile, Zaalberg had also emerged himself into politics and became a champion of the interests of the Indo Eurasians.
-His attention was focused on the acquisition of civil rights, including the right of political association and the right to vote, for native-born (Indo-)Europeans as well as educated Javanese and Chinese.
-He also published several articles on the need of education for the native population and increasing involvement in the government of the archipelago.
+Meanwhile, Zaalberg had also emerged himself into politics and became a champion of the interests of the Indo-Eurasians.
+His attention was focused on the acquisition of civil rights, including the right to political association and the right to vote, for native-born (Indo-)Europeans as well as educated Javanese and Chinese.
+He also published several articles on the need for education for the native population and increasing involvement in the government of the archipelago.

 The appointment of Ernest Douwes Dekker (an Indo like Zaalberg) as deputy editor in 1907 increased the political momentum of the 'Batavian Newspaper'.
 It had good contacts with young Javanese intellectuals and was actively involved in the formation of ‘Boedi Oetomo’ an event which is seen as the beginning of Indonesian nationalism.
-The close friendship between Douwes Dekker and Zaalberg initially led to joint plans with 'Budi Utomo' to aim for a parliament representing all native communities, including the Indo Eurasians.
+The close friendship between Douwes Dekker and Zaalberg initially led to joint plans with 'Budi Utomo' to aim for a parliament representing all native communities, including the Indo-Eurasians.

-Even though Zaalberg was opposed to the colonial policy of the Netherlands, that in his opinion seemed ignorant to the inevitable struggle for emancipation of the Indonesian peoples, Zaalberg was not a radical revolutionary.
-His sharp and biting criticism was always framed in a positivist worldview, in which gradual and reasonable development, also with regard to the colonial relationship, remained paramount.
+Even though Zaalberg was opposed to the colonial policy of the Netherlands, which in his opinion seemed ignorant to the inevitable struggle for emancipation of the Indonesian peoples, Zaalberg was not a radical revolutionary.
+His sharp and biting criticism was always framed in a positivist worldview, in which gradual and reasonable development, also about the colonial relationship, remained paramount.
 Unlike Dekker who in the tradition of his famous ancestor, the writer of 'Max Havelaar', did not hesitate to taunt the authorities.
 This is also where the radical Dekker and the moderate Zaalberg fell out and went their separate ways.
 Dekker went on to found the 'Indische Party' in 1912 and Zaalberg the 'Indo Europeesch Vebond' in 1919.

 Final years

-After his breakup with Dekker, coinciding with a temporary decline of his journalistic career and the death of his beloved wife, his health started failing.
+After his breakup with Dekker, coinciding with a temporary decline in his journalistic career and the death of his beloved wife, his health started failing.
 He still however experienced his finest hour when he acted as chairman at the founding meeting of the Indo-European Alliance (Dutch: ‘Indo Europeesch Verbond') in 1919.
-As board member of the 'IEV' he became a representative in the Dutch East Indies 'Volksraad' (House of Assembly), an infant form of local parliament, where he remained highly vocal about the need for native educational facilities.
+As a board member of the 'IEV' he became a representative in the Dutch East Indies 'Volksraad' (House of Assembly), an infant form of local parliament, where he remained highly vocal about the need for native educational facilities.
 At age 53 he succumbed to his health issues.
 Under the leadership of his successor Dick de Hoog his 'IEV' would become the single most important Indo movement in the Dutch East Indies, with close to 15,000 members.

-Although he is widely acknowledged as one of the great leaders driving the emancipation of the Indo community in Dutch ruled colonial society, his personal dream of building a large educated political Indo cadre that could lead the East Indies to independence was never realised.
+Although he is widely acknowledged as one of the great leaders driving the emancipation of the Indo community in Dutch-ruled colonial society, his dream of building a large educated political Indo cadre that could lead the East Indies to independence was never realised.
 In fact in the end his biggest fear came to be.
-After further detrimental marginalisation the vulnerable Indo community was squashed in the inevitable clash between Dutch colonialism and the Indonesian independence movement.
+After further detrimental marginalisation, the vulnerable Indo community was squashed in the inevitable clash between Dutch colonialism and the Indonesian independence movement.